How to Sew Pointe Shoes

 Stitch the edges of the end of 1 ribbon into the inside of the pointe shoe (1)

-Run the threaded needle into the ribbon and pointe shoe near the edge of the pointe shoe.
+Run the threaded needle into the lace and footwear near the edge of the pointe footwear.
 Then, stitch around the ribbon edge in a square shape.
 Ensure to pull the thread tension after each sew.
 Now, chop and close the thread on the shoe inside to secure the thread edge.

-• You might wish to do 2-passes to ensure the ribbon will remain secure.
-Indeed, only 1-edge of each piece of ribbon is secure.
+• You may want to do a 2-pass to ensure the lace stays secure.
+Indeed, only one 1-edge of each piece of ribbon is secure.

 Reiterate for the other side of the shoe